SRT vs VTT: Which Subtitle Format Should You Use?

 What is VTT?

-VTT (WebVTT) is a subtitle format designed for web video.
-It supports additional features like styling and positioning.
+VTT (WebVTT) is a subtitle format designed specifically for web video players.
+It supports additional features like styling, positioning, and metadata that make it ideal for modern web applications.

 Example: